KeyboardKit/KeyboardKitPro/README.md

 ## Documentation

-The [online documentation][Documentation] has a thorough getting-started guide, a detailed article for each feature, code samples, etc. You can also build it from the source code to get better formatting.
+The [online documentation][Documentation] has a thorough getting-started guide, detailed articles, code samples, etc.